spotinst/terraform-provider-spotinst/website/docs/r/elastigroup_aws.html.markdown

 * `max_size` - (Optional; Required if using scaling policies) The maximum number of instances the group should have at any time.
 * `min_size` - (Optional; Required if using scaling policies) The minimum number of instances the group should have at any time.
-* `desired_capacity` - (Required) The desired number of instances the group should have at any time.
+* `desired_capacity` - (Optional) The desired number of instances the group should have at any time.
-* `capacity_unit` - (Optional).
-The capacity unit to launch instances by. if not specified, when choosing the weight unit, each instance will weigh as the number of its vCPUs.
+* `capacity_unit` - (Optional) The capacity unit to launch instances by. if not specified, when choosing the weight unit, each instance will weigh as the number of its vCPUs.

-* `image_id` - (Required) The ID of the AMI used to launch the instance.
+* `image_id` - (Optional) The ID of the AMI used to launch the instance.
 * `iam_instance_profile` - (Optional) The ARN of an IAM instance profile to associate with launched instances.
 * `key_name` - (Optional) The key name that should be used for the instance.
-* `security_groups` - (Optional) A list of associated security group IDS.
+* `security_groups` - (Required) A list of associated security group IDS.
 * `enable_monitoring` - (Optional) Indicates whether monitoring is enabled for the instance.
 * `user_data` - (Optional) The user data to provide when launching the instance.
 * `ebs_optimized` - (Optional) TBD